Dr-DevOps/Technical-Documents/DRs.md

 - The production backend core ECR repository (prod-be-core) is replicated to the DR region.
 - Repository URL: 832726350816.dkr.ecr.us-east-1.amazonaws.com/prod-be-core

-No additional setup is required.
+You don't need to do any additional setup.
 The DR environment will use these replicated images automatically.

 ### 4.7 Secrets Manager

 AWS Secrets Manager replication is fully configured:

-- All necessary secrets are being replicated from US-EAST-1 to the DR region.
+- All necessary secrets are being replicated to US-EAST-1.
 - The DR environment is set up to use these replicated secrets.

-No further action is needed.
+There's no need for anything else.
 Your applications in the DR environment will access the correct, replicated secrets.

 ### 4.8 S3 Buckets

 Cross Region Replication for S3 is in place:

-- Both internal and external system buckets are being replicated from US-EAST-1 to the DR region.
+- Both internal and external system buckets are being replicated to US-EAST-1.
 - Buckets with the prefix "drs" are used for backend applications in the DR environment.

 The DR environment is configured to use these replicated buckets.
 No additional setup is required.